 Oregon is in the midst of a wildlife recovery success story.
 After gray wolves were eradicated from the state by 1947, the species got a second chance by migrating back in from Idaho’s reintroduced population.
-Between 1999-2000 three wolves travelled into Oregon.
+Between 1999-2000 three wolves traveled into Oregon.
 One was shot dead; one was hit by a car and killed; and one was tranquilized and deported back to Idaho.
 This compelled the creation of the 2005 Oregon Wolf Plan which set up recovery objectives for the species.
-The plan was updated in 2010 and a second update is expected by summer 2017.
+The plan was updated in 2010 and a second update published in 2019.

-End-of-year 2015 counts by the state of Oregon documented at least 110 wolves in the state across over 15 packs or pairs.
+End-of-year 2018 counts by the state of Oregon documented at least 137 wolves in the state represented in 16 packs or pairs.
 The majority of packs are located in northeast Oregon, however, packs have begun to establish themselves across historic territories throughout the state.
-And in 2015, gray wolves migrating south from Oregon established the Shasta pack to become the first wolf pack in California in nearly 100 years.
+In 2015, gray wolves migrating south from Oregon established the Shasta pack to become the first wolf pack in California in nearly 100 years.
 Visit our Oregon wolf recovery chronology to better understand developments in the state since 2008.